Who doesn’t love being the life of the party?

 - Seating: 2 Swivel Seats

-The Veranda Relax Series Bar differs from the VP Vertex Bar in one major way.
+Veranda’s Relax Series Bar differs from the Vertex Bar in one major way.
 It has a non-skid vinyl bar top instead of fiberglass.
 But that’s just the bar feature.

 The Veranda Relax Series is an entirely different model entirely.
 Their floorplans are very similar, but the Relax series has more optional upgrades.